 Other ways to study voice

 Kids who love to sing but aren’t quite ready for one-on-one attention might benefit from our Singing for Kids introductory class.
 Whether your child is ready for lessons yet depends on their current ability, experience, and interest.
-Instructor Greta Feeney can help you figure out whether a group class or private lessons will benefit your son or daughter the most.
+Our instructors can help you figure out whether a group class or private lessons will benefit your son or daughter the most.